lucasboucher/The_Wonders/README.md

-# "Les Défis The Wonders" App
+# "Les Défis The Wonders" Web app

 End of first year school project at HETIC
 From a _Figma_ model to a website developed with :